anspiteri/WaveKit/README.md

 ---

 ### 🙌 Contributing

-If you're interested in helping extend WaveKit, add a frontend, or give feedback — feel free to fork and submit a PR, or open an issue for discussion.
-WaveKit is a learning-focused project and open to ideas.
+If you've happened upon this repository and see something you can fix, make better or have any general feedback — feel free to fork and submit a PR or open an issue for discussion.
+WaveKit is a learning-focused project and I want to learn!